Beaverton, Hillsboro, Lake Oswego, Tigard, Tualatin Oregon

 DO I NEED A LAWYER OR PROBATE ATTORNEY?

-Probate, guardianships and conservatorships in Oregon involve a good deal of paperwork that must be filed by a probate attorney in a timely manner.
+Probate, guardianships, and conservatorships in Oregon involve a good deal of paperwork that must be filed by a probate attorney in a timely manner.
 To achieve the results you want, probate should be handled by a qualified probate attorney with an understanding of the legal principles involved.
-An experienced probate lawyer / attorney can help you avoid the many possible tax traps and other problems that could arise.
+An experienced probate lawyer/attorney can help you avoid the many possible tax traps and other problems that could arise.
 Also, a lawyer /attorney can help you prepare and file the legal documents and prepare you for hearings in court.
 Making a mistake with a probate or guardianship or conservatorship can cost a lot of money, delay the distribution of assets, and even put an inheritance at risk for probate taxation or debts that could have been avoided by hiring a qualified probate attorney.

 HOW LONG DOES PROBATE TAKE?

 In Beaverton, Hillsboro, Lake Oswego, Tigard, Tualatin Oregon, or any other Oregon city, probate can be started immediately after death and takes a minimum of six to nine months.
-If the estate in probate includes property that takes a while to sell, or if there are complicated tax or other matters, probate can last much longer.
-A probate attorney cannot file a small estates proceeding until 30 days after death and generally takes four to six months.
+If the estate in probate includes property that takes a while to sell, or if there are complicated taxes or other matters, probate can last much longer.
+A probate attorney cannot file a small estate proceeding until 30 days after death and generally takes four to six months.

 WHAT ARE THE COSTS INVOLVED?